 Is There Really a Difference Between Wild-Caught and Aquacultured Marine Aquarium Livestock?

-These days, when it comes to aquarium livestock, marine aquarists are inundated with choice.
+These days, when it comes to aquarium livestock (aquaculture or wild captured), marine aquarists are inundated with choice.
 Of course, a good deal of thought typically goes into the kinds of animals we will keep.
 Choice of animal species is certainly important; this not only determines the aesthetic character of the display, but also affects the amount/type of maintenance demand—that is, the keeper’s overall odds of long-term success.
 And, as many are now aware, it may even affect the natural environments from which these animals originate.

 When it comes to selecting livestock and livestock sources, modern reef aquarists are increasingly placing a focus on mode of production.
 Here, the main distinction is between wild-caught and aquacultured (i.e. captive-bred) origin.
 Arguments for one side or the other generally involve direct husbandry comparisons between the two kinds of livestock.
 Some, however, additionally compare major environmental or socio-economic impacts brought about by each of these two subsectors of the ornamental fish trade.

-Pet industry analysts have estimated the global aquarium trade (including both livestock and dry goods) to be fairly lucrative.
+Pet industry analysts have estimated the global aquarium trade (including both aquacultured and wild livestock, and dry goods) to be fairly lucrative.
 At the retail level, the ornamental fish trade is worth over 10 billion USD with an average annual growth of 10+%.
-The entire industry (including livestock, tanks, accessories, foods, medications, etc.) is worth at least 18-20 billion USD.
+The entire industry (including aquaculture, livestock, tanks, accessories, foods, medications, etc.) is worth at least 18-20 billion USD.
 The demand for pet (i.e. for private use) aquarium livestock has grown so large that the public aquarium sector now claims less than 1% of the total global ornamental fish market.

 Approximately 2,000 species (nearly equally divided between freshwater and saltwater species) can be found in the ornamental fish trade.
 However, the vast majority of individual specimens are freshwater and are usually commercially produced on large fish farms.
 To the contrary, over 90% of marine ornamentals are still derived from wild fisheries.